Diagnostics#

 Once the CESM model has been run and the output data has been transfered to the short term archive directory the real job of understanding how the simulation ran and what it means from a scientific perspective begins.

 By this point you have run a number of simulations and have looked at model output using ncview.
 In this lab you will go beyond ncview by using Python plotting and analysis methods in Jupyterhub to produce additional diagnostic results.
-There is also a complete CESM diagnostics system currently under active development called CUPiD that you will get to try out as well, although please note that it is still in its very early stages.
-Finally, please note that there are many other CESM analysis tools and projects available as well, but not all will be covered here.
+There is also a complete CESM diagnostics system under active development called CUPiD that you will get to try out, and which will be released with CESM3.

 To start running the Jupyter Notebooks provided for this tutorial, follow the steps below.